geopandas/geopandas/doc/source/docs/user_guide/geometric_manipulations.rst

   Returns a :class:`~geopandas.GeoSeries` of points for each geometric centroid.

+.. attribute:: GeoSeries.concave_hull

+  Returns a :class:`~geopandas.GeoSeries` of geometries representing the smallest concave `Polygon` containing all the points in each object unless the number of points in the object is less than three.
+For two points, the concave hull collapses to a `LineString`; for 1, a `Point`.

 .. attribute:: GeoSeries.convex_hull

   Returns a :class:`~geopandas.GeoSeries` of geometries representing the smallest